RoshanSureen/Deep-Learning-for-Computer-Vision/README.md

 ### link: **[EECS 498-007 / 598-005 – Fall 2020](https://web.eecs.umich.edu/~justincj/teaching/eecs498/FA2020/)** <– Click here

-Each assignment has a `.py` complimentary file that contains the solutions to the assignment.
-The `.ipynb` files perform general setup of the environment, data preprocessing etc. Open first the `.ipynb` first and side by side the corresponding `.py` file
+Each assignment has a `.py` complimentary file that contains code that we use and reuse.
+The `.ipynb` files perform general setup of the development environment.
+Open first the `.ipynb` first and side by side the corresponding `.py` file

 ---